daudzaidi/mysqlfabric-nodejs-connectors/readme.md

 #Usage
 Download the latest version from Git Repo and copy the fies in the app folder.
-Define the configuration to connect to fabrc state store and other servers.
+Define the configuration to connect to fabric state store and other servers.

         var config = {
               fabric: {